Guo-Haowei/Cylinders/README.md

 This is a program designed to test the intersection of multiple cylinders.

 ## Next step
-1. Camera
-2. Fit selected cylinder to the center of the screen
+1. Transform with left click
-3. Rotate cylinder with mouse
+2. Rotate cylinder with right
-4. Raytracing to pick cylinders
+3. Raytracing to pick cylinders